Furness Abbey: Mystery plays

 Furness Abbey has hosted a number of large-scale mystery plays.
 The first of these were performed over several consecutive nights in 1958.
 The mystery plays continued throughout the 1960s until the recruitment of participants, perhaps over 100, became difficult.
 Author Melvyn Bragg attended the 1988 mystery plays revival, which were the last such performances at the abbey.
 Prince Edward has also attended a mystery play.

 Access and facilities

 Furness Abbey is located off Manor Road close to Barrow's main thoroughfare, Abbey Road, which is named after the Abbey itself.
 The Abbey also lies next to the Furness Line and was served by Furness Abbey railway station until closure in 1950.
 The closest stations are now Roose and Dalton.

 English Heritage operates a small visitor centre at Furness Abbey which includes a number of stone carvings and effigies as well as a gift shop.
-It, alongside the abbey is open to the public between 10am and 6pm daily, although this is restricted to 10am to 4pm on weekends within the winter/spring season.
-Free passes are available for English Heritage members as well as local residents, while standard visitor entry in 2018 was £5.70 per adult.
+It, alongside the abbey is open to the public in the summer season.
 During winter venturing into the Abbey is strongly discouraged due to the Abbey grounds being prone to flooding.